linghengqian-scratches/shardingsphere-seata-spring-boot-test/README.md

   This is all done on GraalVM For JDK 21.

 - Of course we are **not** discussing GraalVM Native Image here.
+  This Example is modified from nativeTest on the ShardingSphere side.

 - Both Postgresql and Seata server are created by `testcontainers-java`.
   You do not need to start the middleware of Postgresql and Seata server in advance.